zhaaaa7/react/redux-basics/README.md

   …state,
        }
 ```
-For array, use concat, filter or other array methods that return a new array
+For array, use concat(), filter() or other array methods that return a new array

-2. Outsource action types in separate actiontype.js to avoid typo
+3. Outsource action types in separate actiontype.js to avoid typo
-3. Split reducers based on their task goal
+4. Split reducers based on their task goal
 ```javascript
 rootReducer=combineReducers({
               reduceri1:xx,